paoloose/ERT-laboratory/typst/1_ERT.typ

   Not to be confused with their _extensive_ versions: resistance and conductance.
 ],
-which mans that they do not depend on the amount of material.
-This means that, by visualizing the subsurface resistivity distribution, we are also viewing at the material distribution, and we can easily distinguish between conductive and insulating materials (e.g. minerals and rocks).
+which means that they do not depend on the amount of material.
+Therefore, we can say that, by visualizing the subsurface resistivity distribution, we are also viewing at the material distribution, and we can easily distinguish between conductive and insulating materials (e.g. minerals and rocks).

 The figure below shows the resistivity range of some common subsurface materials.

 #figure(
-  image("../assets/resistivity_table.png"),
+  image("../assets/resistivity_table.png", width: 90%),
   caption: [Electrical conductivity and resistivity of common rocks.], )